kennygrant/bestiary/scope.md

 ## Naked Returns

 In go, naked returns \(the use of the keyword return without parameters\) will return the current state of the named return values.
-This is sometimes used as a shortcut to avoid specifying what is returned.
-Try to avoid using naked returns, they are unclear, particularly within or at the end of a large function.
-Instead specify exactly what will be returned, and use nil for values when returning an error.
+This is sometimes used as a shortcut to avoid specifying what is returned, but has fallen somewhat out of favour.
+Try to avoid using naked returns in your go code, they are unclear, particularly within or at the end of a large function.
+Instead specify exactly what will be returned, and use nil or zero value for all values when returning an error.

 ## Prefer synchronous functions